kevinweber/lazy-load-for-videos/readme.txt

 Demo on the developer’s website: [www.kweber.com/lazy-load-videos/](https://www.kweber.com/lazy-load-videos/)

-This plugin is no longer under active development.
 You want to enhance this plugin?
 Please [contribute on Github](https://github.com/kevinweber/lazy-load-for-videos).

 = Some additional features: =
 * Display video titles on preview images